-On referendum night before the results had come in, Paddy Ashdown made a solemn promise to the British public.
-He said:
+On referendum night before the results had come in, Paddy Ashdown made a solemn promise to the British public:

 Now there has recently been a discussion about whether Britain should leave the Single Market or not.
 It’s a question which Remainers ask as if voters had not given their verdict on this in the referendum vote.